 Idle Reduction Research and Development

-The U.S. Department of Energy (DOE) is leading research and development on technologies that reduce the need for vehicle idling while maintaining or improving driver comfort.
+The U.S. Department of Energy (DOE) has long led research and development on technologies that reduce the need for vehicle idling while maintaining or improving driver comfort.
 Some of these research efforts are described below.

 Estimating Energy Use and Emissions of Idling Reduction Options for Heavy-Duty Diesel Trucks

-Pollution and energy analyses of different idle reduction (IR) technologies previously have been limited to localized vehicle emissions, and have neglected upstream energy use and regional emissions (e.g., from power plants).
+Emissions and energy analyses of idle reduction technologies often consider only local vehicle emissions, but it is important to also consider upstream energy use and regional emissions (e.g., from power plants).
 Researchers at Argonne National Laboratory analyzed the full fuel-cycle emissions effects associated with the use of idle reduction technologies.
-They compared emissions, energy use, and proximity to urban populations for nine alternatives, including idling, electrified parking spaces, auxiliary power units, and several combinations of these.
-They compared effects for the United States and seven states.
-The research showed that it is important to consider the full-fuel-cycle impacts during any technology comparison, because upstream impacts can significantly alter the relative positions of the options.
+They compared emissions, energy use, and proximity to urban populations for nine alternatives, including idling, electrified parking spaces, APUs, and several combinations of these.
+The researchers compared effects for the United States overall and seven individual states.
+The research showed that it is important to consider the full fuel-cycle impacts in any technology comparison because upstream impacts can significantly alter the emissions positions of the options.
 For more information, see Emissions from Idling Heavy-Duty Trucks and Idling-Reduction Equipment.

-Different methods of air conditioning a heavy-duty truck cab during rest stops produce different air quality outcomes inside the cab.
+Sleeper-cab air quality depends on the method used to provide climate control.
 Researchers at Oak Ridge National Laboratory compared the effects of using different air-conditioning methods at a Texas truck stop with electrified parking spaces.
-They found that using the electrified parking space power for air conditioning provided better in-cab air quality results for nitrogen oxide (NOx), carbon monoxide (CO), and particulate matter (PM) than did an idling vehicle.
-Using power from auxiliary power units (APUs, which are small diesel engines mounted on the exterior of the cab) for air conditioning emitted lower levels of NOx, CO, PM, and total hydrocarbons than did idling vehicles.
+They found that using electrified parking space power for air conditioning provided better in-cab air quality (e.g., reduced levels of NOx, carbon monoxide [CO], and PM) than did idling the truck.
+Using power from APUs for air conditioning also resulted in lower levels of NOx, CO, PM, and total hydrocarbons than did idling the trucks.
 The study did not consider emissions produced by generating the electricity that powered the electrified parking spaces, since those occur in a different location.
 More details can be found in the full paper, In-Cab Air Quality of Trucks Air Conditioned and Kept in Electrified Truck Stop.